High-fidelity qubit readout using interferometric directional Josephson devices: Discussion

-Finally, it is important to point out that the motherboard concept introduced here constitutes an interface block between the qubit system and the input and output lines that is modular and versatile, and, therefore, it is not limited to specific superconducting components or readout schemes.
-For example, the motherboard could potentially serve in the future readout schemes, which rely on single microwave photon detectors \cite{PhotonCounterJJ,QubitReadoutPhotonCounter,PhotonCounterProp} instead of parametric amplifiers.
+Finally, it is important to emphasize that the qRMCM concept introduced here constitutes an interface block between the qubit system and the input and output lines that is modular and versatile, and, therefore, it is not limited to specific superconducting components or readout schemes.
+For example, the qRMCM could potentially serve in the future readout schemes, which rely on single microwave photon detectors \cite{PhotonCounterJJ,QubitReadoutPhotonCounter,PhotonCounterProp} instead of parametric amplifiers.